-- Help with accommodations (for researchers not based in Oslo).
+- Pleasant accommodations within walking distance of the Centre (for researchers not based in the Oslo area).

-- Help with finding kindergartens and/or schools (for researchers bringing family members).
+- Help with finding kindergartens or schools (for visiting researchers bringing their children).

 What does the funding cover?

-- Travel and accommodation expenses for visiting scholars and their family members.
+- Travel and accommodation* expenses for visiting fellows and their accompanying family members.

 How to apply